Paul Hofhaimer Prize

 The prize promotes the interpretation of organ compositions by old masters.

-The international organ competition takes place every three years in Innsbruck.
-The competition is held publicly in churches, with the applicants playing on historical organs.
+The international organ competition takes place every drei year in Innsbruck.
+The competition is held in public in churches, with the candidates playing on historical organs.

 The performances of the competition can be attended free of charge!

-The Paul Hofhaimer Prize was established in 1969 to commemorate the 450th anniversary of the death of Emperor Maximilian I.
+The Paul Hofhaimer Prize was established in 1969 to mark the 450th anniversary of the death of Emperor Maximilian I.

 Who awards the prize?